Patient Experience and Public Involvement

-We involve the public at all stages of our research and integral to this ethos is the Patient Involvement in Research group (PIRg), which has been embedded in our research unit since 2005 and is composed of members of the public, service users and carers.
+We involve the public at all stages of our research and integral to this ethos is the Public Involvement in Research group (PIRg), which has been embedded in our research unit since 2005 and is composed of members of the public, service users and carers.

 Public involvement and patient experience, are themes which cut across all of CRIPACC's programme areas: supporting and complementing the other main programme areas within the Centre.

 Under the current leadership of Professor Julia Jones, CRIPACC has achieved an excellent national and international reputation and established strong collaborations with a wide range of external partners including: